-Other liabilities decreased by \$62,483 this year.
-The primary reason for the decrease is related to the Council's purchased and renovation of a building.
-The primary funding source is a trust fund that the Council is a beneficiary of.
+Other liabilities increased by \$2,170 this year.
+The primary reason for the increase is related to the Council's general operations.
 Sometimes the Council receives money from grants in advance before it spends the money.
 Under the terms of most of the Council's grants and contracts, the Council is not entitled to keep the money until it spends the money for an allowable purpose.
 Any money that has been received but not spent as of year-end must be presented as a liability in the Council's financial statements.
 Accordingly, if the Council does not spend the money by the time the grant or contract expires, it will have to refund the unused portion.